sr-lab/analytic-password-cracking-box/README.md

 vagrant ssh
 ```

-To access the box over SSH.
+To access the box over SSH if you like, though there's a full desktop system installed for you to interact with if you like.

 ## Usage
+For usage information, consult the repo for the [analytic password cracking tool](https://github.com/UChicagoSUPERgroup/analytic-password-cracking) repo.
+The utility is installed to `~/analytic-password-cracking`.

 ## Details
 The box is running Ubuntu "Bionic Beaver" 18.04 LTS (Desktop) with: